-The phrase “touched out” is one that you often hear in the mom community.
+You often hear the phrase “touched out” in the mom community.
 Many moms will experience this at multiple points in their journey through the early years of raising children.
 This feeling completely caught me off guard.
 I had no idea this was even a thing — that you could have so much skin-to-skin contact that it sours your mood that much.
 It can make you frustrated and mad.
-It can feel like your skin is literally crawling, and you get an urge to push away your baby to make it stop.
+It can feel like your skin is crawling, and you get an urge to push away your baby to make it stop.

 What is being “touched out?”